 Three ways a co-op program can help your business career

 Centennial College aims to help its students cut the job search out.
 Many of our programs and courses aim to get students directly involved with employers, with one method being through our co-op programs, which give you real-work world experience as you learn.
 When you apply for a program with a co-op component, you're taking part in a program that includes full-time work for four months, with you working a position related to your field of study, as a paid employee.
-Centennial's Business Administration - Business Operations Management (Co-op) program is one such opportunity.
+Centennial's Business Administration - Supply Chain and Operations Management (Optional Co-op) program is one such opportunity.
 It teaches you the skills needed to run a business in service or goods manufacturing industries, balancing theory and hands-on learning.
 It then augments that experience with a co-op component, sending you out in the field.
 Here's why a co-op position is so important for developing your career

 1. Put classroom learning into practice